zeke-xie/stable-weight-decay-regularization/README.md

 The algorithms were first proposed in our arxiv paper.

-A formal version with major revision ["On the Overlooked Pitfalls of Weight Decay and How to Mitigate Them: A Gradient-Norm Perspective"](https://openreview.net/pdf?id=vnGcubtzR1) is accepted at NeurIPS2023.
+A formal version with major revision and theoretical mechanism ["On the Overlooked Pitfalls of Weight Decay and How to Mitigate Them: A Gradient-Norm Perspective"](https://openreview.net/pdf?id=vnGcubtzR1) is accepted at NeurIPS 2023.

 # Why Scheduled (Stable) Weight Decay?